muke1908/chat-e2ee/README.md

 ### Installation
 1. Clone / Fork the repo.
 2. Run `npm install` in root dir.
-3. Navigate to `./client` and run `npm install` - this will install react app dependencies.
+~3.
+Navigate to `./client` and run `npm install` - this will install react app dependencies.~
-4. Run `npm start` to spin up your client-server.
+4. Run `npm run dev` to spin up your client/server.
 This will run your react app in dev mode and server in watch mode by nodemon.

 NOTE: by default `create-react-app` runs webpack-dev-server on port `3000`.
 The server is configured to run on `3001` port.
 So make sure that these ports are not blocked on your system.